V7 III IS THE THIRD GENERATION OF THE BEST LOVED MOTO GUZZI, CRAFTED WITH SKILL AND KNOW-HOW AS ALWAYS IN MANDELLO

 In addition to Nero Ruvido, V7 III Stone is available in two new and attractive satin finishcolour schemes, Grigio Granitico and Rosso Rovente.

-This version, aesthetically defined by the low positioning of the headlight and the instrument cluster, boasts a new rear mudguard, short and sleek, on which the brake light bracket is integrated, as well as the license plate holder, also revamped.
+This version, aesthetically defined by the low positioning of the headlight and instrument cluster, boasts a new rear mudguard, short and sleek, into which the brake light bracket and license plate holder are integrated.

-The dedicated saddle is characterised by heat welding and enhanced by the embroidered Moto Guzzi logo.
-V7 III Stone Night Pack is available in the classic Nero Ruvido livery and in the Bronzo Levigato and Blu Pungente variations.
+The dedicated saddle is characterised by heat welding and enhanced with the embroidered Moto Guzzi logo.
+V7 III Stone Night Pack is available with the classic Nero Ruvido livery or in the Bronzo Levigato and Blu Pungente variations.

 V7 III SPECIAL

-Of the V7 models it is the one that comes closest to the spirit of the original model.
-Classic and elegant, it has numerous chromium parts and decidedly bright graphics.
-Like the famous 1975 V750 S3, it has the typical coloured stripe on the side fairings under the saddle that complement the matching coloured horizontal bands on the tank.
+Of the V7 models, this is the one that comes closest to the spirit of the original model.
+Classic and elegant, it features numerous chrome parts and decidedly bright graphics.
+Like the famous 1975 V750 S3, it has the typical coloured stripe on the side fairings under the saddle that complements the matching horizontal band on the tank.
 The spoked wheels have polished channels and black hubs; the instrumentation is made up of dual circular displays and the chromium plated steel passenger grab handle comes standard.
 V7 III Special also has a saddle with “old school” stitching, elements that highlight its classic and elegant roots.
-The available colour schemes are Nero Onice and Grigio Cristallo.
+It is available in the Nero Onice and Grigio Cristallo colour variants.

 V7 III ROUGH

-This version stands out for its knobby tyres shod on spoked wheel rims and for the many details that give the V7 III Rough a country style look.
-The equipment is completed by the dedicated saddle with stitching and a passenger grab strap and the pair of aluminium side fairings.
+This version stands out for its knobby tyres mounted on spoked wheel rims and the many details that give the V7 III Rough its urban/country look.
+The equipment is completed with the dedicated saddle with stitching, passenger grab strap and the pair of aluminium side fairings.
 The mudguards are made of the same high-quality material.
 The headlight frame is painted black and the fork stanchions are protected by classic rubber dust covers.
-This is another element of Moto Guzzi style that transforms the V7 III into a true factory special with just a few skilful touches.
-Alongside the Grigio Grafite colour scheme, the MY19 introduces a brand new Verde Mimetico.
+Another Moto Guzzi style proposal that sees the V7 III transform into a true factory special thanks to just a few skilful touches.
+V7 III Rough is available in the Grigio Grafite and Verde Mimetico colours.

 MOTO GUZZI MIA CONNECTS V7 III TO THE WORLD

 For the V7 III range, the innovative MOTO GUZZI MIA multimedia system is available as an optional accessory.
-This system is able to connect the bike to your smartphone.
-Thanks to a dedicated application, downloadable free from App Store and Google Play, your smartphone (iPhone or Android) becomes an actual sophisticated on board multifunctional computer and the link between the vehicle and the Internet.
+This system is able to connect the bike to a smartphone.
+Thanks to a dedicated application, which can be freely downloaded from the App Store and Google Play, the smartphone (iPhone or Android) becomes a truly sophisticated on-board multifunctional computer, the link between the vehicle and the Internet.